MA in French Studies and Philosophy; MLitt in Reading European Cultures; PhD in French Studies (Glasgow)

 - French Guiana

 My principal research interests concern the representation of women in French-language graphic novels (bande dessinée) and the work of contemporary female bande dessinée artists.
-Both of these interests are reflected in my first monograph, Invisible Presence: The Representation of Women in French-Language Comics, to be published by Intellect in January 2021.
+Both of these interests are reflected in my first monograph, Invisible Presence: The Representation of Women in French-Language Comics, published by Intellect in September 2021.

 A further research interest concerns French Guiana, a département d’outre-mer known as Guyane in French, in particular the social and cultural plurality of this under-studied region.
 This interest became the focus of Locating Guyane, a volume published by Liverpool University Press in 2018, which I co-edited with Sarah Wood.